dissect-ctu/dissect-ctu.github.io/index.md

 <img class="logo" src="/assets/images/logo.png"/>

 **DISsecT** is a [CTF](https://medium.com/@DRX_Sicher/ctf-explained-6c7d4417305e) team at [FIT CTU](https://www.fit.cvut.cz/en) in Prague.
 The team was set up over the summer of 2019 by students who desired to participate in CTF competitions together.
-We believe that these kinds of competitions are a great way to learn and practice IT security skills.
+We believe that these kinds of competitions offer a great way to learn and practice IT security skills.

 DISsecT operates under patronage of [Department of Information Security](https://www.fit.cvut.cz/en/dis), and thus we meet in room TH:A-957 (Ethical Hacking Lab) at the faculty.